As one of the historically fastest-growing economies in the world; China is a huge market for candidates and job opportunities.

 - To continue hiring employees through the HR Agency is a feasible option if foreign companies would not like to set up a legal entity in China but would need to continue hiring the Chinese employees.

 These agencies play an important role in assisting foreign companies to hire the local workforce as they are fully aware of the labor rules and regulations.

-Employees are hired and managed by such agencies on behalf of the company and everything from payroll setup, drafting contracts and legal matters are handled by these agencies so that foreign companies can access and test the market in a flexible and fully compliant manner.
+This employment service in China allows HR agencies to hire and manage employees on behalf of the company and everything from payroll setup, drafting contracts, and legal matters are handled by these agencies so that foreign companies can access and test the market in a flexible and fully compliant manner.

 This service is also quite beneficial for industries or projects where the labor requirement is not considered.